hero image

 Dr. Murphy is a social psychologist who studies nonverbal behavior, first impressions, and person perception accuracy.
 Much of her research involves the use of “thin-slices,” which are brief video clips of social interactions, to investigate how emotions, personality, and nonverbal behavior shape social outcomes.
 She also has a methodological interest in meta-analysis, which is a statistical modeling technique designed to synthesize data across multiple studies.

 Dr. Murphy is an Associate Editor for the Journal of Nonverbal Behavior and a Consulting Editor for Personality and Social Psychology Bulletin.
-She holds fellowship status in the international Society for Personality and Social Psychology and the Western Psychological Association.
-In 2019, Dr. Murphy completed a graduate certificate in Data Science at UCLA Extension.
+She holds fellowship status in the Association for Psychological Science, Society for Experimental Social Psychology, Society for Personality and Social Psychology, and Western Psychological Association.
+In 2019, she completed a graduate certificate in Data Science at UCLA Extension.

 Education (3)